bmclaugh28GH/Weather-Dashboard/README.md

 This could get ugly also in recognizing duplicates.
 How do I recognize Paris,France is the same as Paris, France?
 We need a database.
 Lol.

 Not going to stress too much about these last 2....

+191216: I overlooked the requirement to load the most recent search at page open.
+Fixed that today.